extrabacon/python-shell/README.md

 #### event: `message`

-Fires when a chunk of data is parsed from the stdout stream via the `receive` method.
-If a `parser` method is specified, the result of this function will be the message value.
+After the stdout stream is split into chunks by stdoutSplitter the chunks are parsed by the parser and a message event is emitted for each parsed chunk.
 This event is not emitted in binary mode.

 Example: